Immersion without clean days before wedding

 A good friend of mine is getting married, and she only has a few days left before her wedding.
 I’ve been telling her about the beauty of the mikveh ritual, and she has been lukewarm, but now she has decided she wants to go.
 The problem is that she has just finished her menstrual cycle.
 Although I have encouraged her to use the mikveh before marriage, she is concerned that not waiting the seven full blood-free days will contaminate the mikveh she uses.
 She in not terribly concerned about not waiting the full seven days on her own behalf, but she is worried that efficacy of the mikveh for subsequent users might be compromised if she immerses without waiting seven days.
 Do you have any advice for her?

-Halachically, a woman must count seven clean days before mikveh immersion.
-As to your friend's concern about the status of the mikveh: a woman who immerses without counting the full seven days does not render the water ritually impure.
-The water of the mikveh retains all its ritual properties and continues to change women's status from prohibition to permissibility.
+As to your friend’s concern about the status of the mikveh: a woman who immerses without counting the full seven days does not render the water ritually impure.
+The water of the mikveh retains all its ritual properties for the women who immerse after her.
+However, as noted, she herself has not completed the taharah process properly if she did not wait to count seven clean days before her immersion.

 This internet service does not preclude, override or replace the psak of any rabbinical authority.
 It is the responsibility of the questioner to inform us of any previous consultation or ruling.
 As even slight variation in circumstances may have Halachic consequences, views expressed concerning one case may not be applied to other, seemingly similar cases.
 All health and health-related information contained within Nishmat's Women's Health & Halacha Web site is intended to be general in nature and should not be used as a substitute for consulting with your health care professional.
 The advice is intended to offer a basis for individuals to discuss their medical condition with their health care provider but not individual advice.
 Although every effort is made to ensure that the material within Nishmat's Women's Health & Halacha Web site is accurate and timely, it is provided for the convenience of the Web site user but should not be considered official.
 Advice for actual medical practice should be obtained from a licensed health care professional.